milnerlewis/interactive-todo-list/README.md

 # Interactive To-Do List

-A task manager I built using HTML, CSS, and JavaScript to develop my knowledge of
+A small program I built using HTML, CSS, and JavaScript to develop my knowledge of `localstorage` and data filtering

 ## What it does